-5 Travel Tips To Prepare You For Traveling Abroad
+5 Travel Tips to Prepare You for Traveling Abroad

 Traveling should always be a pleasurable experience.
-Unfortunately, unexpected problems may occur and pitfalls can await the unprepared.
+Unfortunately, unexpected problems may occur, and pitfalls can await the unprepared.
 Having a happy holiday involves doing your homework and taking some precautions before you embark.

-Ontario’s travel industry is regulated for consumer protection, which is why it’s important to book with an Ontario registered travel agency or website so you don’t forfeit the consumer protection available to you.
+Ontario’s travel industry is regulated for consumer protection, which is why it’s important to book with a TICO registered travel agency or website so you don’t forfeit the consumer protection available to you.
 Make sure you look for the TICO registration number and TICO logo which indicates that the travel agency or website is registered.
 To be sure, you can always refer to TICO’s online Travel Agency Search feature.

 All Ontario travel agencies and websites are required to provide consumers with information such as travel documentation required for each person traveling, the availability of trip cancellation, out of province health insurance (if applicable), and the terms and conditions relevant for the travel services being purchased.